 Is the council running any community consultation events on climate change?

 The council might also be running a consultation event on climate change – they may also call it a "citizens' assembly on climate".
 These are great opportunities to talk about adopting a Climate Action Plan with the council and other residents in the area.
-You might also make some useful contacts and new people might join the Climate Action Group too.
+You may also make some useful contacts and new people may want to join the Climate Action group too.

 You’ll usually find a list of upcoming events run by the council on their website and on their social media.

 Are there any friendly Councillors you can speak to about your campaign?

 Councillors are local elected representatives and many will take the time to talk with local campaigners about the issues they care about.
 You may want to see if there are any Councillors who have a track record of speaking up on climate change.
 You may also be able to work out who put forward a climate emergency motion and reach out to them.
 You can usually find this information on the council website.